argonatorUberTF/Uber-Team-Fortress/README.md

  Beartraps, gravity well, can of pork n beans, auto sentry guns added.
  Original credit for Painkeep from Team Evolve.
 Also available for Quake 3.

+Supported on Windows, Linux, and Mac iOS clients.
+If your machine can run Quakeworld, Fuhquake, EZQuake, Fortress One, FTE Quake Client, or Dark Places.
+You can connect to an Uber TF server and download the upgraded client files.

+However, it is much faster to get the client files as one .zip file from here.

 # GOAL
  Make it tougher to last to capture the flag with faster action, heinous